TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-javasdk.md

 ### Try Going Codeless

-It is recommended to try a codeless approach (currently in public preview) instead of the SDK.
+It is recommended to try a codeless approach and go with the Application Insights Java 3.0 agent instead of the SDK.
 It is super easy to enable and does not require any code instrumentation.
-Follow the instructions to enable the [Java agent](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent).
+Follow the instructions to enable the [Java 3.0 agent](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent).
+To troubleshoot Java 3.0 issues, refer to [this troubleshooting guide](https://docs.microsoft.com/azure/azure-monitor/app/java-standalone-troubleshoot).

 ### If you decide to stick with the SDK

 The most common types of issues are related to the configuration of the SDK, or a network configuration issue such as a proxy or firewall.
 Here is a list of recommended items to review to ensure your application is configured correctly.
-Our [troubleshooting guide](https://docs.microsoft.com/azure/application-insights/app-insights-java-troubleshoot) has a list of the most common concerts with problems using the Java SDK.
+Our [2.x SDK troubleshooting guide](https://docs.microsoft.com/azure/application-insights/app-insights-java-troubleshoot) has a list of the most common concerts with problems using the Java SDK.

 1. First, review the Java SDK [getting started guide](https://docs.microsoft.com/azure/application-insights/app-insights-java-get-started?toc=/azure/azure-monitor/toc.json) and check the default configuration
 1. If you're configuration looks correct, enable the [SDK Logs](https://docs.microsoft.com/azure/application-insights/app-insights-java-troubleshoot#debug-data-from-the-sdk) and search for errors prefixed with to `AI`